Billing and Statement > Discounts

 Example: The Cycle of a Statement Discount

-Statement discounts are enabled by customer (account), job, or individual invoices (in some cases).
-Discounts are indicated for a customer by by designating a non-zero discount percentage for the customer or job.
+Statement discounts are enabled by account, job, or individual invoices (in some cases).
+Discounts are indicated for a customer by by designating a non-zero discount percentage for the account or job.

 The discount date is determined by a parameter and is the same day of the month for all customers (the 10th, 15th, etc. for example).
 In this case, the date can still be a set day of the month or it might be set to a certain number of days from the date of invoicing (sale).